mmanfro/rocketseat/README.md

-# Rocketseat starter course - NodeJS and ReactJS with MongoDB
+# Rocketseat starter course
+# NodeJS and ReactJS with MongoDB and Docker
  NodeJS back-end API with ReactJS frontend, using functional components instead of class components.<br/>